Ecommerce Website Security: How to Best Protect Your Website from Cyber Attacks

 2. Structured Query Language (SQL) Injections

-Hackers can manipulate standard coding language using rogue commands to gain access to sensitive info stored on your brand’s database.
+Hackers can manipulate standard coding language using rogue commands to gain access to sensitive info stored on your company’s database.
 Hackers can bypass a website’s authentication controls using SQL injection attacks, accessing data and even compromising the entire system.

 3. Malware